 What grants may I apply for simultaneously from the Swedish Research Council?

 You may only submit one application for this grant under this call.
 The table below shows information and restrictions on the grants you may apply for during the same year.
 Please note that you cannot simultaneously apply for an undirected project grant in natural and engineering sciences, medicine and health, or educational sciences.
 On the other hand, you may apply for project grants with another focus (examples for 2021 are civil society, development research or artistic research), but only for another project concept.

 What requirements apply if I already have a grant from the Swedish Research Council?

-If you are the project leader for an ongoing undirected research environment grant within humanities and social sciences you cannot apply for this grant.
-If you are the project leader for an ongoing research environment grant within another area or with another focus you may submit an application under this call, provided that the project grant application is not part of the research environment grant.
+If you are the project leader for an ongoing undirected research environment grant in humanities and social sciences, you cannot apply for this grant.
+If you are the project leader for an ongoing research environment grant with another focus, you may submit an application under this call, provided that the project grant application is not part of the research environment grant.